shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 ## Conclusion

-So, I have migrated my terminal from bash to zsh.
-My initial motivation was passive (bash is deprecated in Catalina), but it's always fun to try something new (to me).
-Looking forward to trying cool zsh plugins and tricks!
+I have migrated my terminal from bash to zsh.
+My initial motivation was passive (Catalina deprecated bash), but it's always fun to try something new (to me).
+I'm looking forward to trying cool zsh plugins and tricks!